 - Kidcot Stations – Each of the countries in World Showcase has a station where kids can color (currently Duffy on a stick) and learn about the country they’re visiting.
 Cast Members will write the child’s name in their native language on the back of their Kidcot art and stamp the stick.
 This is a fun memento to take back to school to share.

-- Holidays Around the World – this is one of my favorite things since I’m a lover of the Christmas holiday season.
+- International Festival of the Holidays – this is one of my favorite things since I’m a lover of the Christmas holiday season.
 Many of the countries have their version of our Santa Claus and a performance explaining the traditions in their country during the holidays.
 Be sure to check the special times guide to make sure you don’t miss the limited performances.

 - Candlelight Processional – for those who need a dose of the holiday spirit or love hearing the Christmas story, this freebie is a must do.
 I don’t think I’ve been able to make it through a performance yet without tears.
 On select nights a celebrity narrator will tell the Christmas story with a choir and it’s truly magnificent.
 Seats do fill quickly so if you want to be sure you have a seat, get in line early.
 There are dining options that include a reserved seating area for the performance but those are included in the price of your meal so not technically free.

 - Eat the Beat Concert Series – check out free concerts during the International Food and Wine Festival.
 Again, some nights seating can fill quickly so plan to wait in line if you want to secure a seat.

 - International Flower and Garden Festival – during this festival each spring, in additional to the splendid topiaries Disney has around the park, there are special booths providing information about a variety of gardening topics.
 In the past there have been freebies like seeds and Crasins too!

 - Sunset Seasons Greetings – this is a new holiday experience at Hollywood Studios.